P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular Segmentation: Methodology

 \subsection{Vision Mamba Block}

-An overview of the Vision Mamba Block, deriving from Vim \cite{ref_zhu2024}, is depicted in Fig.~\ref{fig1} (right).
-We adopt the vision mamba layer here mainly to improve our model's computing and memory efficiency.
-Also, It helps capture global dependencies complementary to the local shape cues extracted by our DWT-based PMD encoder branch.
+We mainly adopt the ViM layer to improve our model's computing and memory efficiency.
+Also, it helps capture global dependencies complementary to the local shape cues extracted by our DWT-based PMD Block.